TianZerL/Anime4KCPP/README.md

 # About Anime4KCPP
 Anime4KCPP provides an optimized [bloc97's Anime4K](https://github.com/bloc97/Anime4K) algorithm version 0.9, and it also provides its own CNN algorithm [***ACNet***](https://github.com/TianZerL/Anime4KCPP/wiki/ACNet), it provides a variety of way to use, including preprocessing and real-time playback, it aims to be a high performance tools to process both image and video.
 This project is for learning and the exploration task of algorithm course in SWJTU.

-***NOTICE: With CPU, it is fast enough to process normal image, It is about 12 times faster than [Go version](https://github.com/TianZerL/Anime4KGo), and 1300 times faster than [Python version](https://github.com/TianZerL/Anime4KPython).
-With GPU acceleration, it can be more than 10 times faster than CPU (depends on your graphic card), so it is suitable for video processing, just try this for higher quality and speed.***

 # About Anime4K09
 Anime4K is a simple high-quality anime upscale algorithm.
 The version 0.9 does not use any machine learning approaches, and can be very fast in real-time processing or pretreatment.